 Plant garlic in the winter for next summer’s harvest.
 Purchase seed garlic from an online source or seed catalog.
 Certified seed garlic is more likely to produce a healthy, vigorous crop than bulbs from the grocery store produce aisle.

 - Store seed garlic in a cool, dry location until planting time.
 Plant a week or two after your first fall frost.
 Separate the garlic bulb into individual cloves.
 Plant the cloves 6 inches apart in inch-deep furrows.
 Multiple furrows should be spaced 12 inches apart.
 Fertilize with a balanced organic fertilizer at planting time, and again when growth begins in the spring.

 The cabbage family

 The cabbage family, also known as brassicas or cole crops, love cool weather.
-For best results, start cabbage, kale, collard greens, broccoli, brussels sprouts, cauliflower, and others of this group indoors a few weeks before planting them in the garden.
-Garden centers typically offer a nominal selection, but seed catalogues and online retailers have a much wider variety.
+For best results, start cabbage, kale, collard greens, broccoli, Brussels sprouts, cauliflower, and others of this group indoors a few weeks before planting them in the garden.
+Garden centers typically offer a nominal selection, but seed catalogs and online retailers have a much wider variety.

 Leafy greens and root crops

 Lettuce, spinach, swiss chard, mustard, turnip greens, and other small leafy greens are among the fastest growers, with some types maturing in just over a month, but you can begin snipping baby leaves for salads much sooner.
 Root crops such as carrots, turnips, and beets grow well until the ground begins to freeze.
 Choose early maturing cultivars to hedge against an early onset of deep cold.

 - Start seeds for the first planting indoors a couple of weeks before planting time, or wait until the garden is ready and sow them directly in place.
 Soak the larger seeds of spinach and swiss chard overnight for faster germination.
 Space seeds according to package instructions.
 Lightly water every day until germination to keep the soil from crusting over.